-One of our lending partners, Dealstruck, does offer a multi-year loan with weekly payments for which interest compounds weekly.
-For this type of loan, use Fundera’s free downloadable weekly amortization schedule here.
-Always check your loan agreement to make sure you’re using the right amortization schedule for your loan’s interest compounding period.
+Always check your loan agreement to make sure you’re using the right debt amortization schedule for your loan’s interest compounding period.

-Friends, this is the part where it’s time to turn your math brain on and pay attention, because interest rates are the most common spot where we see our customers get confused.
+When it comes to figuring out a loan amortization schedule, interest rates are the most common spot where we see our customers get confused.

-If you don’t truly understand the terminology and the way interest rates work, it’s easy to miscalculate the total cost of your loan, make mistakes in your amortization schedule, or make inaccurate assumptions when comparing loan products.
+If you don’t truly understand the terminology and the way interest rates work, it’s easy to miscalculate the total cost of your loan, make mistakes in your debt amortization schedule, or make inaccurate assumptions when comparing loan products.